sleighzy/raspberry-pi-k3s-homelab/monitoring-and-logging/README.md

 see [K3s MinIO Deployment] for instructions on this.

 Update the configuration in the file to specify `s3` as the data store, provide the URL to the MinIO server, and authentication credentials.
+The `loki` bucket specified in the example url below needs to be created prior to applying and redeploying this.

 The configuration for the S3 connection for MinIO is slightly different than using AWS S3.
 This must match the following to prevent connection errors and the